bolek42/bolek42.github.io/sec/fuzz.md

 This has the advantage, that combining mutations of different test cases is easy as combining two lists.

 # Results
-I mostly focused on libav fuzzing, as this yielded the most bugs.
-Here are the results:

 ### libav
 [951](https://bugzilla.libav.org/show_bug.cgi?id=951)
 [952](https://bugzilla.libav.org/show_bug.cgi?id=952)